 I am the author of Consciousness in Jung and Patañjali (Routledge, 2018) as well as several published papers, including Jung, Yoga and Affective Neuroscience: Towards A Contemporary Science of the Sacred for Cosmos and History: the Journal of Natural and Social Philosophy and Depth Psychology Through the Lens of Classical Yoga: A Reconsideration of Jung’s Ontic Reality for the International Journal of Jungian Studies.
 My first book chapter, Clear or Distorted: Understanding Our Instruments of Perception and Their Interdependence with Pure Consciousness, was a contribution to Brain, Mind, Cosmos: The Nature of Our Existence and the Universe (Chopra, 2014), a compilation of papers by several scientists and philosophers in the field of consciousness studies including Stuart Hameroff, Menas Kafatos, and Deepak Chopra.

-Other creative endeavors include The Fire Within, a feature-length documentary I directed on the subject of life in the face of death—told through the experiences of a man grappling with, what used to be, a terminal illness, AIDS.
+Other creative endeavors include The Fire Within (2002), a feature-length documentary I directed on the subject of life in the face of death—told through the experiences of a man grappling with, what used to be, a terminal illness, AIDS.
+The film chronicles a year in Bob Bowers life alongside his wife Shawn's participation in a 575-mile bike ride, as she tries, in some measure, to replicate Bob’s everyday battles and his everyday victories.
 This film is currently streaming on Amazon Prime and is available for DVD rental through Netflix.
 If you are living through a severe illness, or in close relation to someone who is, The Fire Within takes an unflinching look at the razors edge of life and death and how it can transform our perception of the world.

-My upcoming film, Thirsting for God, is a long-term labor of love exploring human consciousness and its interdependent relationship to pure consciousness.
+My upcoming film, Thirsting for God, is a long-term labor of love exploring the evolution of human consciousness.
 Shot at various spiritual sites around the globe including Benares, Machu Picchu and Giza, the film features interviews with Jeffrey Mishlove, Peter Russell, Russell Targ, and Gary Zukav.

 I hold two degrees, a Masters degree in Statistics from the University of St. Andrews in Scotland, and a Doctorate in Depth Psychology from Pacifica Graduate Institute in Santa Barbara California.
 I live in Southern California with my fifteen-year-old son and our beloved canine, Korra.